HNC Engineering Systems - Full-time

 Course enquiry form

 The Engineering Systems (Energy and Environmental Engineering) HNC is a full-time course taught over one year at Edinburgh College’s Midlothian Campus.
-At the end of the academic year, you can either choose to leave at that point with an HNC in Engineering Systems or alternatively opt to continue with your studies by progressing to the second year of the HND qualification.

 The subjects will be taught at a high level and will allow you to develop transferable skills which are essential for your future engineering career.